haileyajohnson/thredds-test-environment/README.md

 * `ami`: Provision an AWS EC2 instance and generate an AMI (`thredds-test-environment-<iso-timestamp>`)
 * `docker-commit`: Provision a Docker container and generate and tag a local Docker Image (`docker.unidata.ucar.edu/thredds-test-environment:latest`).
 * `docker-export`: Provision a Docker container and generate a local Docker Image as a file (`image.tar`).
+* `docker-github-action`: Provision a Docker container for use with GitHub Actions and publish to the GitHub Package Repository.
+* `docker-github-action-nexus`: Same as `docker-github-action`, but publish to the Unidata Nexus Repository.

 Typically, we would run the following to update the AMI and Docker Image at the same time: